mmbman/Katagiri/1980-07-02-Karma-Where-Karma-Originates.md

 **Same person:** I mean, they do come back to life eventually.

 **Katagiri:** Yeah, but be careful if your feet are numb, okay?
 After standing, usually the numbness goes away, but if numbness is staying with your feet for a long time, you must be careful.
-Sometimes such a thing happens.
+Sometimes such things happen.
 But usually, when you stand up, the numbness is gone, no problem.
-It’s very natural, because if you cross legs, the circulation stops; that’s very good for you.
+It’s very natural, because if you cross legs, the circulation stops.
+That’s very good for you.
 After stopping the circulation a while, circulation goes well.
 Just like day and night.
 You cannot always stay in the day time; if you want to get the vitality of the daytime, you should sleep.
 So, stop the circulation for a while.
 That’s good.

-**Question:** [Roshi](glossary#roshi), is it good to also work at strengthening your muscles?
+**Question:** But [Roshi](glossary#roshi), is it good to also work at strengthening your muscles?
 To do some other kinds of exercise, or running, so that your body would be strong, and it’s not going to eliminate the pain, but...

 **Katagiri:** Yes.
 Flexible; that’s pretty nice.
 In many ways we try to fit to the zazen posture.
-If you want to do zazen, zazen never comes up to you, you cannot wait for it to come up to you.
+If you want to do zazen, zazen never comes up to you, you cannot wait for zazen to come up to you.
 If you want to do zazen, *you* should go *to* zazen.
-For this, physically we should understand our human body and mind, and try to fit to zazen.
+For this, physically we should understand our human body and mind and try to fit to zazen.
 For this, we have to take exercise sometimes.

 **Question:** Roshi?
 I was concerned because the conditioning expert who came and taught us some exercises and some stretches said that our knees shouldn’t bend that way, that they should just bend this way.